 As adults, we know that having the ability to self-regulate our emotions effectively can have a positive impact on our personal and professional lives.
 But for young children, learning the skill of self-regulation is not so simple.

-Dr. Helen Street, a Western Australian author, academic and social psychologist, explains that there are many reasons why young children struggle to self-regulate their emotions.
+Dr. Helen Street, a Western Australian author, academic with an extensive background in social Psychology with a passion for wellbeing in education, explains that there are many reasons why young children struggle to self-regulate their emotions.

 “Emotional self-regulation is a combination of biological development; social and emotional development and skill acquisition,” says Dr. Street.